PierreAntoineGuillaume/quick-automation-devtool/README.md

-# dev-tool
+# Quick Automation Dev-tool

 quick automation dev-tool `qad` is a CLI tool to help with local developpement.

-Prepare a configuration file `qad.yaml` in your working directory, then just run `qad ci`
+Prepare a `qad.yaml` file in your working directory, then just run `qad ci`

 The configuration filename should match the perl regex: `/qad.ya?ml(.dist)?/`.